-- 8am: Depart Roadrunner Wash BLM for Quartzsite to dump tanks, take on fresh water, and get groceries.
+- 8am: Depart Roadrunner Wash BLM for Quartzsite to dump tanks, take on fresh water, and take on supplies.

-- 9:15am: Convoy: Depart Quartzsite for the Bradshaw Trail east entrance off of Wiley’s Well Road.
+- 9:15am: Convoy: Depart Quartzsite at pre-determined point for the Bradshaw Trail east entrance off of Wiley’s Well Road.

 - 10:30am: Arrive Bradshaw Trail and air down tires.

-- 4pm: Stop for overnight boondock on the Bradshaw Trail (location on BLM land TBD).
+- 4pm: Stop for overnight boondock on the Bradshaw Trail (BLM location TBD).